“Perhaps love is the process of my leading you gently back to yourself.”

 - leg bones

-With Self as the leader, the parts work together in harmony, and the systems function well – leading to an experience of well-being.
+With Self as the leader, the parts work together in harmony, leading to an experience of well-being.

 When we are Parts-Led, it means that some parts are overfunctioning from their natural state (Protectors) and some parts are underfunctioning from their natural state (Exiles), and the system is not working harmoniously.
 Overfunctioning parts can become extreme and are thus often in conflict other parts in what we call polarizations.
-It also means that we do not have access to the wisdom, flow and healing potential of the authentic Self, because a part has taken over it.
+It also means that we do not have access to the wisdom, flow and healing potential of the authentic Self, because a part has taken over it – sometimes referred to as emotional hijacking in other models.

 Contrary to other theoretical models, these parts do not “show up” when trauma happens.
 These parts are always there from the beginning.
-These parts simply take on burdens (extreme thoughts, beliefs & feelings) during traumatic events and they take on extreme roles in order to do their best to help the person survive.
+These parts simply take on burdens (extreme thoughts, beliefs & feelings) and extreme roles during traumatic events and when raised in sub-optimal environments in order to do their best to help the person survive.

 In IFS we say: “Parts are not the burdens they carry.”